zaibazhar/advanceSCSS/SCSS.md

 ```
 This way of constructing styling has a few notable benefits:

- * **Self-documentation:** Instead of writing out loads of anonymoud style properties, the author instead describes the "traits" of the UI component he is designing.
+ * **Self-documentation:** Instead of writing out loads of anonymous style properties, the author instead lists the "traits" of the UI component he is designing.
+The names of the traits can be as long & descriptive as needed (they won't appear in the CSS output).
- * **Naming isolation:** The application can use its own naming conventions and semantics in the HTML, while the framework naming conventions never make their way into the compiled CSS.
+ * **Naming isolation:** The application can use whichever naming conventions and semantics in the HTML, while the framework naming conventions stay internal to the SCSS source.
 In the above example, the framework adopts a common prefix `%mfw` (for "my framework", or whatever) to avoid naming collisions with other SCSS libraries.
  * **Reduced repetition:** The `#join-button` could use the `border-radius()` and `box-shadow()` helpers directly to achieve the same stylistic effect.
 But for each additional component that does so, the `box-shadow()` helper would output the exact same lines of CSS, with all the vendor prefixes and whatnot.
 Extending `%mfw-slightly-shadowed`, however, would simply append the selector to the list of other selectors that should receive shadowing.
- * **Opt-in:** If a specific "trait" is never used to describe some UI component, its styles are never output.
+ * **Opt-in:** If a specific "trait" is never used to describe a UI component, its styles are never output.
 That is, if you just use 1% of the features of a bloated style framework, your CSS payload will only contain that 1%.
 Contrast this to the de-facto way of just including an entire Bootstrap or jQuery, because the site uses 1 or 2 features from each.

 Potential downsides with this approach should be kept in mind:

- * **Debuggability:** Without properly configured [source maps for SCSS](http://bricss.net/post/33788072565/using-sass-source-maps-in-webkit-inspector), it may be harder to figure out how some styling ended up affecting a specific element (keep in mind the above point about *self-documentation* no longer applies in the compiled CSS).
+ * **Debuggability:** Without properly configured [source maps for SCSS](http://bricss.net/post/33788072565/using-sass-source-maps-in-webkit-inspector), it may be harder to figure out how some styling ended up affecting a specific element (keeping in mind the above point about *self-documentation* no longer applies in the compiled CSS).
  * **Arguments:** This technique won't replace mixins when computation is required based on some arguments.
 While there can be several versions of each "trait" (think `%mfw-slightly-shadowed` vs `%mfw-heavily-shadowed`), they'll always be completely static in content.

 ## And that's it